 There are a few words that repeatedly come up when Price is the subject of conversation: “kind,” “strong” and “fast” are some of the most common.
 Easygoing and sweet, she is also tenacious and eager to put in the work to reach her goals.

-Now 30, Price is determined to use her running abilities — something she’s described as a gift — to make it to the Olympics.
-She also hopes to race in the World Athletics Championships in Eugene.
-“I don’t think I’ve reached my full potential yet,” Price says.
-“So I’m just hoping that under this new program, we can at least scratch the surface of that.”
+Price was determined to use her running abilities — something she’s described as a gift — to make it to the Olympics.
+She had ultimately hoped to race in the World Athletics Championships Oregon22 in Eugene.

 Coast to Coast

 Originally from the East Coast, Price’s path to Oregon is made up of equal parts determination, faith and chance.
 Born in New Jersey and raised in Pennsylvania, the University of Tennessee graduate moved to Eugene in fall 2019 to join OTC Elite after years of training, racing, injuries and program changes left her at a crossroads: Walk away from the sport altogether, return home to Easton, Pennsylvania, or take a chance on a new city, new coach and new approach to track.